Modern History Playlist

 Arya Samaj

-Founded in 1875 by Swami Dayanand Saraswati, Arya Samaj was a reformist and revivalist movement that called for 'Back to the Vedas', rejected idol worship, caste by birth, and promoted education, women’s rights, and social reform.
+Founded in 1875 by Swami Dayanand Saraswati , Arya Samaj was a powerful socio-religious reform movement that advocated for a return to the pristine purity of the Vedas ( 'Back to the Vedas' ), while vehemently rejecting idol worship, birth-based caste system, and promoting social equality, education, and women’s empowerment.

-Founded in 1875 by Swami Dayanand Saraswati, Arya Samaj was a reformist and revivalist movement that called for 'Back to the Vedas', rejected idol worship, caste by birth, and promoted education, women’s rights, and social reform.
+Founded in 1875 by Swami Dayanand Saraswati , Arya Samaj was a powerful socio-religious reform movement that advocated for a return to the pristine purity of the Vedas ( 'Back to the Vedas' ), while vehemently rejecting idol worship, birth-based caste system, and promoting social equality, education, and women’s empowerment.

 Fun Facts